K. R. Sunil: Career

+Filmography

 Vanishing Life Worlds (2016)

 The series was exhibited at the Kochi-Muziris Biennale in 2016.

 Chronicle of a Disappearance (2016)

 The series was exhibited at the India Habitat Centre Delhi in 2016, curated by Alka Pandey, and at RMIT Gallery, Melbourne in 2017, which was curated by Suzanne Davies & Helen Reyment.

 Mattancherry (2017)

 The series was exhibited at the Uru Art Harbour, Kochi in 2017, curated by Riyas Komu.

 Manchukkar- The Seafarers of Malabar (2018)

 The series was exhibited at the Uru Art Harbour, Kochi in 2017, curated by Riyas Komu, and at the Clarinda Carnegie Art Museum, USA| 2021 | Curated by Karen and Robert Duncan.
 Furthermore, Kunstdepot Göschenen, Switzerland published the series as a catalog in 2021.